elunna/nerfhack-changelog/README.md

 * You cannot be Fast or Very Fast while levitating.
 * Stomping boots and Jumping boots block flying.
 * Extrinsic fumbling (from boots or gloves) blocks flying
-* You cannot jump while flying.
+* Jumping is not physically possible while flying.
 * Items that grant **steadfastness** will do so even if the hero is flying or levitating.
+In Vanilla NetHack, this is not the case - especially on the plane of water where the hero is always presumed to be floating in bubbles.

-* Arrow traps and dart traps cannot be avoided by flight.
+### Intelligence and literacy
-* You cannot fly over falling rock traps.
+* Low intelligence players (<6 INT) cannot successfully write Elbereth or read.
-* Flying and levitation usually protect from being harmed by spear traps, however, there is still a 25% chance of being hit (by a abnormally long spear)
+* Having really low intelligence (under 6 INT) prevents you from reading most things (EvilHack).

 ### Aggravate Monster changes
 * **Aggravate monster** causes monsters to not be scared of musical instruments.